dualistic/dualistic.github.com/source/_posts/2008-10-06-apache2-mod_rails-recipe.markdown

 $ echo "NAME_REGEX=\"[a-z_][a-z0-9_-]*[$]?\"" >> /etc/adduser.conf
 ```

-h3.
-Creating a ModRails Application @http://some.host.name/appname
+### Creating a ModRails Application @http://some.host.name/appname ###

-p. create the user, the appname will be the username:
+* create the user, the appname will be the username:

 ```
 $ adduser <username> (use pwgen or something for the password)
 ```

-p. create a stub rails app:
+* create a stub rails app:

 ```
 $ rails /home/<username>/rails/testapp
 ```

-p.
-Link the testapp to the "static" application location
+* Link the testapp to the "static" application location

 ```
 $ ln -s /home/<username>/rails/testapp /home/<username>/rails/app
 ```

-p.
-Link the "static" application location into the servers webroot
+* Link the "static" application location into the servers webroot

 ```
 $ ln -s /home/<username>/rails/app/public /var/www/<username>
 ```

-p.
-Create the apache2 conf for the rails app
+* Create the apache2 conf for the rails app

 ```
 $ echo "RailsBaseURI /<username>" > /etc/apache2/sites-available/<username>
 ```

-p.
-Tell apache2 to actually use the app
+* Tell apache2 to actually use the app

 ```
 $ ln -s /etc/apache2/sites-available/<username> /etc/apache2/sites-enabled/<username>
 ```

-p.
-Make sure that the new user has ownership of the files
+* Make sure that the new user has ownership of the files

 ```
 $ chown -R /home/<username>/rails <username>.<username>
 ```

-p.
-Restart apache2 and check to see if it works
+* Restart apache2 and check to see if it works

 ```
 $ apache2ctl graceful
 $ wget http://localhost/<username> --server-response --spider # this should return 200 OK
 ```

-p.
-Create a mysql user and databases for the app
+* Create a mysql user and databases for the app

 ```
  $ for db in production test development; do mysql -u root -pMYSQLPASS -e "grant all privileges on <username>_$db.* to '<username>'@'localhost' identified by '<userpassword>'; create database <username>_$db;"  done
 ```

-p.
-Copy template capistrano deployment files into their home/<username>/rails directory
+* Copy template capistrano deployment files into their `home/<username>/rails` directory

-At this point the application will be available running at http://hostname/<username>
+At this point the application will be available running at `http://hostname/<username>`

-With one of the deploy.rb files, a savvy rails user can deploy their application to the server with capistrano
+With one of the `deploy.rb` files, a savvy rails user can deploy their application to the server with capistrano

-A less savvy rails user can connect via ssh and checkout their their rails app to someplace in their home, then symlink it to the ~/rails/app directory
+A less savvy rails user can connect via ssh and checkout their their rails app to someplace in their home, then symlink it to the `~/rails/app` directory